Josh Bell Preview, Player Props: Marlins vs. Phillies

-On Saturday, Josh Bell (.275 batting average in his past 10 games, with a double, a home run, two walks and three RBI) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 6:05 PM ET.
+Josh Bell -- batting .275 with two doubles, a home run, two walks and four RBI in his past 10 games -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Ranger Suarez on the hill, on September 10 at 1:05 PM ET.

 Josh Bell Game Info & Props vs. the Phillies